Phlow/feeling-responsive/pages/documentation.md

 ### Homepage Image

 If you want to feature an article on the homepage with a huge image, than use the homepage image with a width of 970 pixels.
-If no homepage image is defined *Feeling Responsive* writes over the blog entries *New Blog Articles*.
+If no homepage image is defined *Feeling Responsive* writes instead *New Blog Articles* over the blog entries.
 Define the homepage image like this:

 ~~~
 image: